markshannon/pep622-critique/README.md

 ```

 Note that PEP 622 does not prohibit the above syntax.
 It merely assigns `response.status` to `HTTP_OK` regardless of the status and changing what was assumed to be a constant.

-## Analysis of the potential usefulness of PEP 622

-See [Analysis of standard library](./stdlib_examples.md) for detailed analysis.

-Searching the entire CPython Python code base (~630k LOC) shows a few of cases where PEP 622 shows readability advantages over much simpler alternatives.
-That's about one line of code per 100 thousand.

-This demonstrates that there's no advantage to combining type and length tests with destructuring.
-Nor does PEP 622 promise to make the code faster.
-Having them separate is much simpler and causes no actual loss in expressibilty or speed.

-## Alternative approaches

-The response to PEP 622 was positive, suggesting that there is demand for some additional syntax.
-Very few examples were given, however, of where it would be useful.
-So it's hard to guess what the desirable features are.
-The rationale suggests that chains of `elif`s involving type tests are well suited to be improved by the match statement, though these are comparatively rare in Python where "duck typing" is the norm.

-### Suggestions

-1. Do nothing.
-Guaranteed bug-free and zero maintenance cost.
-Probably the best option, in my opinion.
-2. Implement `__contains__` on `type`, allows `isinstance(x, str)` to be written as `x in str`.
-Improves readability in code involving `isinstance` tests, but may allow some errors to pass silently.
-3. Add a `isa` or simliar instance check operator, to avoid confusion with overloading `in`.
-4. Implement a "switch" statement, which is just syntactic sugar for a chain of `elif`s where all the tests apply to the same variable.
-5. Implement more powerful unpacking syntax.
-For example, zero-or-one matches, named matches, or allowing classes to define their own unpacking.

-See [Possible switch statement](./switch.md) for a hypothetical switch statement.
-Note that the suggested syntax is just for comparison; there are many alternatives.
-See [PEP 3103](https://www.python.org/dev/peps/pep-3103/).

 ## Irregularities and surprising behavior